What is the procedure for submitting my portfolio?

 Are there any portfolio samples?

 Yes.
 Each year six portfolios are honored as the George P.E.
 Meese Writing in Excellence award winners and are bound together in red volumes.
-These volumes are available in the writing center, the library, in the Foundations Collegium and PEL office.
+These volumes are available in the Writing Center, the library, and the Foundations Collegium office in Brown Hall.
 There is also a sample portfolio online here.

 How can I get help with my portfolio?